eh-zet-ih-mibe and sim-va-sta-tin

 Ezetimibe and simvastatin is used to lower cholesterol.
-This helps to reduce the risk of heart attack, stroke and other related problems.
+This reduces your chance of having a heart attack, stroke and other related problems.

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products (e.g. St John's wort) or recreational drugs.

 Symptoms of a serious muscle problem such as: ongoing muscle weakness or pain, dark urine